-No. The policyholder generally is the only person who can make changes to the policy.
+No. It’s generally only the original insurance policyholders who can make changes to the policy.
 Exceptions are sometimes made for people who have power of attorney.
 Any paperwork showing that the beneficiary has been changed after the insured’s death is fraudulent.

-Contact Boonswang Law if you believe that someone is attempting to scam you out of your death benefits.
+Contact Boonswang Law if you believe that someone is attempting to scam you.

 Can A Spouse Contest A Life Insurance Policy?

 Yes.
 There can be some confusion over who is entitled to what when an insured gets remarried.
 A life insurance lawyer can help you understand your rights as the deceased’s spouse or former spouse.